 The Board of Directors has not taken any specific actions with regard to the composition requirement that at least one third of the members of the Board of Directors consists of the other gender than that of the other members.

-The Board of Directors in 2012 will examine what actions can be taken to meet timely to this requirement.
+In 2013 the Board of Directors will examine what actions can be taken to meet timely to this requirement.